SNAP Benefits in Mississippi: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it just like a debit card.
-You can use it to buy groceries at authorized stores that accept SNAP.
+Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
+Think of it like a debit card made specifically for your food benefits.
+It holds your monthly SNAP allowance electronically, so you don't have to handle paper coupons.

 What Can You Buy with SNAP Benefits?